Aim of the Governing Body

 Outside of work, he lives with his wife, Joanne, and his two children.
 He can often be seen watching rugby at Sheffield Tigers and helping with the mini and junior sections as well as playing in Stannington Brass Band (on cornet) and helping as an assistant leader at 150th Wadsley scouts.

 Stuart hope that he can contribute to the running of a successful school as part of the hard-working board of governors where all children can achieve their potential.
-Stuart also sits on the Finance & Staffing Committee and his Link Governor role is to develop outdoor learning in school.
+Stuart also sits on the Finance & Staffing Committee and his Link Governor role is to help develop the music curriculum and ensure progress in reading comprehension.

 Rachel Markham- Co-opted Governor